Dog breeds: choosing the right pet for you, your family and your lifestyle

 For those looking to train their dogs to do a special job, intelligence is key.
 Mountain rescue dogs, drug sniffer dogs, agility champions and working farm dogs are some examples of the jobs that man’s best friend can undertake alongside us.
 Border Collies are very clever and also really enjoy working with their owners, however, Spaniels, German Shepherd Dogs and Pointers are also top of the class.

 If you are undecided, why not support a rare breed?
 Red Setters, Otterhounds and Lancashire Heelers have all fallen out of fashion in recent years and these breeds, amongst others, are under threat.
-A real individualists choice.
+A real individualist's choice.
+The Kennel Club has lots more information about vulnerable native breeds on their website.

 Do you have more questions about dog breeds, or any other aspect of pet care?